szczyglis-dev/py-gpt/docs/source/plugins.rst

 * ``Telegram`` - connects to Telegram bots or user accounts for messaging, chat access, contacts, media, and file transfers.
 * ``Tuya (IoT)`` - connects to Tuya Cloud so models can inspect, search, and control supported smart-home and IoT devices.
 * ``TwelveLabs`` - adds video understanding and multimodal embeddings using TwelveLabs Pegasus and Marengo models.
-* ``Vision (inline)`` - adds image analysis to supported chat modes by routing image input through a separately configured vision-capable model.
+* ``Vision (inline)`` - provides a fallback vision model when the selected chat model does not support image input; models with native vision handle images directly.
 * ``Voice control (inline)`` - lets spoken commands trigger configured PyGPT actions directly while a conversation is active.
 * ``Web search`` - adds real-time web search, webpage retrieval, crawling, and external-content indexing using supported search providers and LlamaIndex loaders.
 * ``Wikipedia`` - provides Wikipedia search, article lookup, summaries, geographic discovery, and random-page access.